Long-stay, relocation and monthly budget guide

 Rent comparison: Faro, Lisbon, Porto and resort towns

-Compared with Lisbon, Faro can be easier for distance and daily movement, but not always cheap for housing.
-Compared with Porto, Faro may feel smaller and more seasonal.
-Compared with resort towns such as Vilamoura, Albufeira or Lagos, Faro can offer more ordinary city services, but attractive apartments still compete with Algarve demand.
-Compared with Olhão or Tavira, Faro has stronger airport and administrative access, while those towns may suit people who want a different local rhythm.
+Compared with Lisbon, Faro is usually easier for distance, daily errands and airport access, but not automatically cheap for housing.
+Compared with Porto, it can feel smaller, warmer and more seasonal.
+Compared with resort towns such as Vilamoura, Albufeira or Lagos, Faro offers more ordinary city services, but attractive apartments still compete with Algarve demand.
+Compared with Olhão or Tavira, Faro has stronger administrative and transport access, while those towns may suit people who want a quieter rhythm.

 Outer residential areas can reduce pressure, but they may also increase dependence on a car.